DevilGale/PokeCord/README.md

 ### Installing

-Create your API secrets and input them into the '[var_secret.py](var_secret.py)' file enclosed in quotes.
+Create your API secrets and input them into the '[var_secret.py](var_secret.py)' file, with the values enclosed in quotes.
 - [imgur](https://api.imgur.com/oauth2/addclient)
 - [discord](https://discordpy.readthedocs.io/en/latest/discord.html)

 To install the dependencies for the project run `pip install -r requirements.text`.

-* Note: the bot will need to be added to the discord channel *
+* **Note: the bot will still have to be added to the discord channel**

 ### Running